 * * *

-Sang has been awarded the York West Centennial Citation “in recognition of exceptional and sustained contributions to the people of York West, particularly children in high risk communities”; the North York Civic Award; the Lifetime Achievement Award at the 5th Annual Food Idol Awards.
+Sang has been awarded the York West Centennial Citation “in recognition of exceptional and sustained contributions to the people of York West, particularly children in high risk communities”; the North York Civic Award; Lifetime Achievement Award at the Fifth Annual Food Idol Awards.